 And that wasn't the end of the band's prep.
 After a tour break, they regathered in Paris in the first week of February, where fans were able to hear Mick Taylor joining them for rehearsals of second- or third-tier songs that included "Sway," "Heartbreaker," "Shine a Light," "Can't You Hear Me Knocking," "Till the Next Goodbye," "Worried About You," "Moonlight Mile," "Streets of Love," "Loving Cup," "Out of Control"... and, yes, to everyone's astonishment, "Silver Train."

-Meanwhile, Taylor isn't the only nightly "guest" whom fans look forward to these days.
-At their second Tokyo show this week, introducing a duet of "Gimme Shelter," Jagger introduced his vocal partner as "Oscar winner" Lisa Fischer, who recorded the original stunning backup to the song.
+Meanwhile, Taylor isn't the only nightly "guest" that fans are especially looking forward to these days.
+At their second Tokyo show this week, introducing a duet of "Gimme Shelter," Jagger introduced his vocal partner as "Oscar winner" Lisa Fischer.
 His backup singer isn't technically an Academy Award winner, but the film in which she's featured, 20 Feet from Stardom, had just won the documentary prize four nights earlier.

 The Stones' tour continues this month in China, Australia, and New Zealand.
 An announcement is expected about a rumored June/July leg that would supposedly take them to Spain, Germany, Israel, and Austria.